dtzr09/IM_service/README.md

 You can open up two terminals with different avatar and simulate the sending and receiving of message between the two avatars.

+## Request Processing and Validation Flow <a name="work"></a>
+### Send Request
+The request body undergoes a series of validation check.
+1. Ensure no empty field.
+2. All whitespaces were removed for the fields `chat` and `sender`.
+3. The field `chat` has to be in the format of `a:b`.
+4. The `sender` must be part of the `chat`.

+Once all validation pass, the values will be inserted in sorted order and in lowercase.
+E.g. If the `chat` is `John:doe`, the values inserted will be `john:doe`.

+### Pull Request
+The request body undergoes a series of validation checks.
+1. Ensure `chat` field is not empty.
+2. The field `chat` has to be in the format of `a:b`.
+3. If the `limit` is not defined or is `0`, it will be set to the default value of `10`.
+4. The `chat` field is transformed to lowercase.

+The query being made to the database will be 1 more than the given limit to retrieve the `sendtime` of the next message.

 ## Performance Testing <a name="performance"></a>
 ### Requirement
 - Jmeter has to be installed